 Local, self-generation of power can be enticing for owners who want control over their energy costs, but how do microgrids actually work?
-In order to meet a long-term goal of lower operating and utility costs, microgrids integrate reliable renewable energy resources like solar power with high-efficiency gas powered generation systems and possible energy storage.
-This creates a viable replica of the conventional utility grid which is owned and controlled by the building owner.
+In order to meet a long-term goal of lower operating and utility costs, microgrids integrate reliable renewable energy resources like solar power with energy storage and the possible addition of high-efficiency gas-powered generation systems.
+This creates a viable replica of the conventional utility grid owned and controlled by the building owner.

 The microgrid system incorporates interconnected production from both a renewable energy source and low-cost natural gas generators.
 Owners can use this system in two configurations.
 First, owners who face high demand costs from utility companies can use the microgrid system as a reliable demand reduction energy source.
 In this configuration, the owner will stay connected to the grid and use a renewable energy source like solar power to reduce kWh consumption from the grid (see Configuration 1).
-During peak demand times, the gas generators will work with the solar power to reduce grid consumption.
-During the night, when utility costs are low, the owner will continue to purchase low-cost power from the utility.
+During peak demand times, the gas generators will work with solar power to reduce grid consumption.
+When utility costs are low during the night, the owner will continue to purchase low-cost power from the utility.

 Configuration 1 - Microgrid Connected to Utility

-In a situation where local utility companies may not be as supportive of renewable energy sources, owners can disconnect from the utility grid altogether and use a microgrid system (see Configuration 2).
-In this configuration, the owner will use the low-cost gas generator as a base load energy source.
-The generator will supply power during the times that solar cannot, and the microgrid system will use energy storage as the buffer between solar and generator consumption.
+In a situation where local utility companies may not support renewable energy sources, owners can disconnect from the utility grid altogether and use a microgrid system (see Configuration 2).
+In this configuration, the owner will use the low-cost gas generator as a baseload energy source.
+The generator will supply power during times that solar cannot, and the microgrid system will use energy storage as the buffer between solar and generator consumption.
 This configuration gives owners complete control over their electric utilities.